j23414/mango-user-guide/airline_flights.md

 * Infection Simulation

 ## Load airports and flights data

+The flights data is in the DemoFiles folder, included with your Mango installation.
+Go to **File/Open/** and open the **DemoFiles/flights_demo/gel_flights.txt** script file.

+The script file should show up in the editor panel.
+Place the cursor on the first line of the file and press Cmd+Return (on Mac) or Ctrl+Enter (on Windows or Linux) to execute each command.
+Run the following 4 commands to load the network data into Mango.

 ```
 node(string iata, string airport, string city, string state, string country, float lat, float long) nt;
 link[int cnt, string airline] lt;